 Meaningful accountability can be expensive, so the proportion of funding afforded to accountability has to be balanced, but it should be there.

 We struggle with meaningful, patient-oriented outcome indicators.
 It is tempting to measure the things that are easy to measure, rather than the things that might be more meaningful but more difficult.
 For example, a bump in creatinine after contrast that has no discernible impact on the patient but translates into the entity of contrast-induced nephropathy and causes much wringing of hands (*over-simplified for word count;).
 This is just as much if not more of a problem in aid provision.
 Many interventions are well-meaning but their impact is unknown, and, as in medicine, the outcome is the result of a constellation of inputs, some known, some unknown and some unknowable.

 Imagine: people with a hero complex who do not understand the context funded by an agency with a non-aid related mandate that must be met, paying money for interventions where outcome indicators have not been well defined and for which there is no oversight beyond report writing by individuals with complex influencers.
 Can you see how it goes wrong?
 Oh, it can go bad.
 It can become the Trifecta of Turd.

 Ugh.
 How does this help you with ‘what can I do?’

 Take a breath.
-Not all aid is good, but that doesn’t mean that no aid is good.
-Important, contributory things are done on a micro level every day and on a macro level at regular intervals.
-Intentions are good, remember what they were when you asked ‘What can I do?’
+Not all aid is good, but that doesn’t mean no aid is good.
+Important, contributory things are done on a micro level daily and a macro level at regular intervals.
+Intentions are good; remember what they were when you asked, ‘What can I do?’

 - Support and involvement of the people it is designed to help